Schumer calls on Bush to release Kavanaugh White House documents

 The Department of Justice said there was not enough evidence that proved Kavanaugh gave false statements to Congress.

-Meanwhile, Sen. Dianne Feinstein, D-Calif., the ranking Democrat on the Senate Judiciary Committee, wrote to the National Archives on Friday objecting to its decision not to release documents related to Kavanaugh's service in the Bush White House.
+Earlier Friday, Feinstein wrote to the National Archives objecting to its decision not to release documents related to Kavanaugh's service in the Bush White House.

 "I have been on the Committee for more than twenty years and have been involved in ten prior Supreme Court nominations," she wrote.
 "This has never happened before, and a biased denial of document requests to one half of the Committee is unsupported by the law and impedes the minority's ability to discharge its constitutional obligation to provide advice and consent."